fbrinadze/file-exporter/README.md

 ---

-**Version 2.0** | Network-Safe with Notifications | Built with Python, tkinter, pandas, and openpyxl
+**Version 2.2** | Network-Safe with Duplicate Detection & Dark Mode | Built with Python, tkinter, pandas, and openpyxl